ringcentral-tutorials/ringcentral-ai-bot/README.md

 assistant bot on top of the RingCentral Glip messaging platform.
 The bot contained within this framework can, with a user's permission, monitor a user's voicemail for incoming messages, and then alert the user via a Glip message of a new voicemail.
-In addition, it can interface with Google's speech-to-text APIs to transcribe the incoming message and post that to the user as well.
+In addition, it can interface with Google's speech-to-text APIs to transcribe the incoming message, analysis with Google's cloud AI(Cloud Natural Language API) and post the text and result to user as well.

 The bot contained within is meant to be used in conjunction with a [detailed tutorial](https://ringcentral-tutorials.github.io/ringcentral-ai-bot/) on building bots